 Peers from around the globe

 Business schools in the US, the motherland of the MBA, have traditionally attracted a pool of applicants from different parts of the world.
-Data from the Institute of International Education (IIE) reveals that the US is still the top destination for graduate degree studies, with close to 400,000 students in graduate school in 2016, many of them in B-schools.
-Top US B-schools boast the most competitive MBA programmes, receiving about 10,000 applications per intake and selecting about 10% of them.
+Data from the Institute of International Education (IIE) reveals that the US is still the top destination for graduate degree studies, with more than a half million (502,291) international students in graduate school in 2023/2024, many of them in B-schools.
+Top US B-schools boast competitive MBA programmes, as applications to graduate business programmes in the US increased 8.1% for 2024-2025 compared with the year before, according to the Graduate Management Admission Council (GMAC).
 However, they are far from having the most diverse MBA classrooms.

 If you attend a school that has a diverse makeup of students who hail from different territories, you can immerse yourself in a unique environment and learn about different cultures.